ekollof/homepage/docs/DEPLOYMENT.md

 ---

-## Systemd Service
+## Systemd Service (Linux)

-For running as a background service on Linux:
+For running as a background service on Linux with systemd:

 ### Quick Setup